Kumar Rocker throws 8th no-hitter in NCAA history for Vandy

 Damon Lux replaced him as a runner, and Rocker struck out Matt Mervis with Philip Clarke throwing out Lux at second.

 Bryce Jarvis, MVP of the Morgantown Regional after striking out 11 for Duke, grew up a Vanderbilt fan in Franklin south of Nashville.
-Jarvis got the first two outs of the fifth, then Ethan Paul singled.
-Paul stole second, then advanced to third on a wild pitch by Jarvis.
-He scored when Philip Clarke poked a single into right field for the first run of the game.
+Jarvis (5-2) struck out nine through seven innings.

-Rocker struck out side in fifth inning to tie his career-high with 10 strikeouts, though Ethan Murray reached base on a pitch Clarke couldn't handle.
+Rocker struck out side in the fifth, though Ethan Murray reached base on a pitch Clarke couldn't handle.
 That also set a Vanderbilt record for most strikeouts in a super-regional game, topping Carson Fulmer's nine against Stanford in 2014.

 Vanderbilt added two in the eighth on a sacrifice fly by Stephen Scott and a squeeze bunt by Julian Infante.